-(b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of Goods and Services tax, Duty of Customs, Duty of Excise, Value added tax, Sales tax and Service Tax as at March 31, 2024 which have not been deposited on account of a dispute except for income tax dues for the following:
+(b) According to the information and explanations given to us and the records of the Company examined by us, details of statutory dues referred to in clause vii (a) above, which have not been deposited as on March 31, 2025 on account of dispute is given below:

-Name o f the st atute Nature of Ducs Amount (Rs. in Lakhs) Period to which it relates Forum where the dispute is pending Income 1961 Tax Act, Income tax 99 1 AY 2016-17 CIT (Appeals), Mumbai Income 1961 Tax Act, Income tax 412 AY 2014-15 CIT (Appeals), Mumbai Income 1961 Tax Act, lucome tax 193 AY 2012-13 Hon'ble Delhi High Court Income 1961 Tax Act, lncome tax 32 3 AY 2008-09 Hon'ble Supreme Court
+Name o f the st atute Nature of Dues Amount (Rs. in Lakhs) Period to which it relates Forum where the dispute is pending Income 1961 Tax Act, Income tax 32 AY 2008-09 Hon'ble Supreme Court

-Includes 1Rs.
-20 Lakhs, 2Rs.
-8 Lakhs and Rs.
-16 Lakhs 3 paid under protest.
+^{}Includes Rs.16 Lakhs paid under protest.

 - viii.
-According to information and explanation given to us and examination of records of the Company, there are no transactions surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - ix. (a) Based on the examination of records and information and explanation given to us, the Company has not defaulted in repayment of its loans or payment of interest to any lender.

-- (b) According to the information and explanations given to us and on the basis of the audit procedures, we report that the Company has not been declared as wilful defaulter by any banks, financial institution or government or any government authority. - (c) In our opinion and information and explanation given to us and based on the examination of records of the Company, the Company has not raised term loans from any lender.
-Accordingly, reporting under clause 3(ix)(c) of the Order is not applicable to the Company. - (d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the financial statements of the Company, we report that no funds raised on short term basis have been used for long-term purposes. - (e) According to the information and explanations given to us and on an overall examination of the financial statements of the Company, we report that the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - (f) In our opinion and according to the information and explanations given to us, the Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - x. (a) In our opinion and according to the information and explanations given to us, the Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) and hence reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) In our opinion and according to the information and explanation given to us, the Company during the year has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause 3(x)(b) of the Order is not applicable to the Company. - xi. (a) Based on the audit procedures performed by us and according to the information and explanations given to us, no material fraud by the Company or on the Company has been noticed or reported during the year. - (b) According to the information and explanations given to us, no report under sub-section (12) of section 143 of the Act has been filed by the auditors in form ADT-4 as prescribed under rule 13 of the Companies (Audit and Auditors) Rules, 2014 with the Central Government. - (c) As represented to us by the Management, there are no whistle-blower complaints have been received by the Company during the year. - xii.
-The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable to the Company. - xiii.
-In our opinion and according to the information and explanations given to us, the Company is in compliance with Sections 177 and 188 of the Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements as required by the applicable accounting standards.
+According to information and explanation given to us and representation given by the Management, there were no transactions relating to previously unrecorded income that were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - ix. (a) Based on the examination of records and information and explanation given to us, the Company has not defaulted in repayment of its loans or payment of interest to any lender. - (b) According to the information and explanations given to us and on the basis of the audit procedures, we report that the Company has not been declared as wilful defaulter by any banks, financial institution or government or any government authority. - (c) In our opinion and information and explanation given to us and based on the examination of records of the Company, the Company has not raised term loans from any lender.
+Accordingly, reporting under clause 3(ix)(c) of the Order is not applicable to the Company. - (d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the financial statements of the Company, we report that no funds raised on short term basis have been used for long-term purposes. - (e) According to the information and explanations given to us and procedure performed by us, the Company does not have any subsidiaries, associates or joint ventures, hence reporting under clause 3(ix)(e) and (f) of the Order is not applicable to the Company. - x. (a) In our opinion and according to the information and explanations given to us, the Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) and hence reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) In our opinion and according to the information and explanation given to us, the Company during the year has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause 3(x)(b) of the Order is not applicable to the Company. - xi. (a) Based on the audit procedures performed by us and according to the information and explanations given to us, no material fraud by the Company or on the Company has been noticed or reported during the year. - (b) According to the information and explanations given to us, no report under sub-section 143 of the Act has been filed by the auditors in form ADT-4 as prescribed under 13 of the Companies (Audit and Auditors) Rules, 2014 with the Central Government.